michaeldawson/website/src/markdown-pages/alignment.md

 **Are there behaviours or thought patterns in my life that are limiting my happiness?
 What about their "trigger" behaviours?
 Can I acknowledge right now that I don’t want those things in my life, and pledge to do my best to avoid them?**

-List as many of these as you like.
+List as many as you like.

 ## Tactics

 If you got through that exercise, congratulations!
 But sometimes, simply knowing what you "should" avoid is the easy part.
 Sometimes, the real challenge is in actually sticking to our guidelines after we've defined them.
-That old familiar "Impulse" moment will come around again and again, when your brain's old wiring is triggered, and it just _can't wait_ to dive into that old familiar action or thought pattern.
-Some people think about two versions of themselves: a "higher" self that has perspective and self-control, and a second version, that seems to act automatically in these moments, and keeps us feeling stuck in our loops.
+That old familiar "Impulse" moment will come around again and again, when your brain's old "loop" wiring is triggered, and it just _can't wait_ to dive into that old familiar action or thought pattern.
+Some people think about two versions of themselves: a "higher" self that has perspective and self-control, and a second version, that seems to act automatically some times, and keeps us feeling stuck in our loops.

 If you can relate to any of this, the good news is: you're not alone!
-Something about these expereinces is fundamentally _human_ in nature, and so the great thing is, we can all combine forces to share the _"Tactics"_ that we can deploy to break out of our loops from these moments, and get back to our "higher" or more "real" selves.
+Something about these experiences is fundamentally _human_ in nature, and so the great thing is, we can all combine forces to share the _"Tactics"_ that we can deploy to break out of our loops in these critical moments, and get back to our "higher" or more "real" selves.

 Tactics include anything we can do to regain perspective, motivation, lightness, and ease in these moments.
 Sometimes, all it takes is a creative little challenge, reflection, or mind-exercise, to "break out" of the loop and get back on track.
-Sometimes it helps to be reminded of the consequences of different courses of action (and write those down!).
-Often, it helps to identify triggers that might have affected you, or take a moment to "check-in" on your emotional state, and perhaps do something positive to take care of yourself if you're feeling low.
+Sometimes it helps to be reminded of the consequences of different courses of action (and perhaps write those down!)
+It can help to identify triggers that might have affected you, or take a moment to "check-in" on your emotional state, and perhaps do something positive to take care of yourself if you're feeling low.
 You might like to try breathing exercises, math problems, or meditation!

 It's important to keep in mind, though, that tactics won't always work, especially as you're getting started.
 But that's ok.
 The important thing is that you get prepared, you start trying your tactics in action, and you constantly test and refine them as you go.